cncoulter/camcoulter.com/About-This-Site.md

 * W3C's HTML validator
 * NVDA screen reader on Windows with Firefox and Chrome
-* Orca screen reader on Fedora with Firefox and Edge
+* Orca screen reader on Fedora with Firefox
+* TalkBack screen reader on Android with Firefox and Chrome
+* VoiceOver screen reader on iPhone with Safari
 * axe DevTools browser extension
-* tota11y bookmarklet
 * WebAIM's color contrast checker

 If you come across any accessibility or usability issues on this site, please let me know.
 You can [file an issue on GitHub](https://github.com/cncoulter/camcoulter.com/issues) or email me at contact@camcoulter.com.

+This policy was last updated on May 24, 2024.

 ## Website Design & Hosting
 {: tabindex="-1"}